 A freelance professional researcher since 2005, I regularly visit major and local record offices in London and also carry out searches in the counties of Surrey, Sussex and Middlesex and the Metropolitan districts formerly in Kent.
 I have considerable experience researching a wide range of records, many of which are listed on subsequent pages.
-I have helped numerous clients in the UK and overseas to discover more of their family’s history or to break down a brickwall which has prevented progress for many years.
+I have helped numerous clients in the UK and overseas to discover more of their family’s history or to break down a brickwall to allow further progress.
 Have you come to a standstill or hit a difficulty?
-So much more may be waiting to be discovered - just e-mail details of your enquiry for a free initial assessment.
+So much more may be waiting to be discovered - please e-mail your enquiry for a free initial assessment.

-I have years of experience searching registers and documents in many record offices and would be happy to help you with your family history.
-You can find details of my fees and charges by clicking on the "Charges" tab at the top left of this page.
+I have years of experience searching registers and documents in many record offices and would be happy to help you discover the history of your family: see Research Services.

 I also work with those who have been adopted who wish to trace birth relatives or learn more about their birth family, where enquiries by specialist organizations have failed.
 During 2005-06 I worked in parallel with the Salvation Army to successfully reunite 8 siblings, separated as children during the 1930s after the death of their father (this case referred to with client's permission).